 Overall, I’d give Public a 4.5 rating out of 5.
 Here is how I break that down:

 - Ease of Use.
-5. I had no trouble intuitively using the app even though I am new to investing and investing apps.
-Sign-up and funding are easy.
-Choosing investments is easy as well.
+5. I had no trouble intuitively using the app, even though I am new to investing and investing apps.
+Sign-up and funding are easy, and choosing investments is easy as well.

 - Features: 4.
-The Public app has various features that I find useful, particularly the educational features and the ability to follow other advisers.
+The Public app has various useful features, particularly the educational features and the ability to follow other advisers.
 However, I wish it offered opportunities for margin borrowing, even though I expect to use that feature sparingly.

 - Friendliness to Small Investors: 5.
 I can fund my account with as little as $1 and buy fractional shares.
-I don’t have to commit $100 or more as with some other apps.
+As with other apps, I don’t have to commit $100 or more.

 - Customer Service: 5.
 Public offers excellent service because I can gain independent financial advice from its FINRA-licensed staff seven days a week.

 - Value for Money: 4.5.
-Public app is free to use and also doesn’t charge trading fees.
-However, many other investing apps are also free and some offer additional features that Public lacks.
+The Public app is free to use and doesn’t charge trading fees.
+However, many other investing apps are also free, and some offer additional features that the Public app lacks.
 For example, Robinhood has a larger variety of stocks.
-M1 allows me to think of my investment strategy as pieces of the pie, which is easy for me to grasp.
+M1 allows me to think of my investment strategy as pieces of the pie, which is easy to grasp.

 Verdict